taskcluster/docker-exec-websocket-server/README.md

                             //can be randomized to prevent unauthorized access
   port: 8081,               //Port to WebSocket, required
-  container: 'servertest',  //Container to inject exec proccess into
+  container: 'servertest',  //Container to inject exec proccess into });
-  tty: true,                //Whether or not we expect VT100 style output });

 ```